You’ve decided you’re going to offer your people an employee stipend. Awesome news!

 6. Tell your employees all about it.

-Once you’re all good on everything above, particularly on how the stipend categories apply to your company and employees, go ahead and send an email, a Slack message (or whatever team communication tool you prefer!), and announce your stipend(s) in your next all-hands or larger team meetings.
+Once you’re completed with the items above, particularly on how the stipend categories apply to your company and employees, go ahead and send an email, a Slack message (or whatever team communication tool you prefer!), and announce your stipend(s) in your next all-hands or larger team meetings.
 In doing so, be sure to

 - explain what the categories mean for them and